-Key audit

-The key audit matters that we identified in the current year were:

-- Valuation of investments into private companies - ► Valuation of Collateralised Loan Obligation ('CLO') investments - ▶ Valuation of direct Real Estate investments

-Within this report, key audit matters are identified as follows:

-Materiality

-The materiality that we used for the group financial statements was £7.1m which was determined on the basis of 5% profit before tax.

-Scoping

-We performed a full scope audit on components representing 92% (2019: 96%) of the Group's profit before tax and 96% (2019: 94%) of the Group's net assets.

-Significant changes in our approach

-The following key audit matters from the prior period have been modified to better reflect the approach in the current year:

-- ► Valuation and accounting of Collateralised Loan Obligation ('CLO') investments - ► Valuation and accounting of Real Estate Strategy investments

-The basis for determining materiality for the group financial statements has been changed in the current year to profit before tax reflecting the increased stakeholder focus on the Fund Management Company.
+Key audit matters The key audit matters that we identified in the current year were: ► Valuation of investments into private companies Valuation of Collateralised Loan Obligation ('CLO') investments Valuation of direct Real Estate investments Within this report, key audit matters are identified as follows: + Newly identified Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used for the group financial statements was $\pounds 7.1$ m which was determined on the basis of 5% profit before tax.
+Scoping We performed a full scope audit on components representing 92% (2019: 96%) of the Group's profit before tax and 96% (2019: 94%) of the Group's net assets.
+Significant changes in our approach The following key audit matters from the prior period have been modified to better reflect the approach in the current year: Valuation and accounting of Collateralised Loan Obligation ('CLO') investments Valuation and accounting of Real Estate Strategy investments The basis for determining materiality for the group financial statements has been changed in the current year to profit before tax reflecting the increased stakeholder focus on the Fund Management Company.
 There is no longer a separate materiality applied for the fund management revenue stream.
 Further, controls were relied upon for valuation of certain illiquid portfolio companies in the prior year, but they are not being relied upon in the current year.
 There have been no other significant changes in our audit approach in the current year.